| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Here is the same prime sieve algorithm as above, formulated with streams instead of lists.
 Instead of a list of all primes up to a given limit it simply generates the infinite stream of all prime numbers:

-primes = sieve {2..}; sieve {X|Xs} = {X|sieve {Y:Y in Xs,Y mod X<>0}}; |
+sieve {X|Xs} = {X|sieve {Y:Y in Xs,Y mod X<>0}};

-[ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

-script defines the const
+The math.q script defines the const variables inf

-, which denote the special IEEE floating point values for
+and nan, which denote the special IEEE floating point values for

 (positive) infinity and NaN ("not a number"), and the following